armory/docs/content/en/armory-cdaas/tutorials/external-automation/webhook-github.md

    Replace `<github_token_value>` with your token value.
 You use this secret when configuring your webhook in your deployment file.

-1. Create a new Borealis credential for your webhook callback to use to authenticate to Borealis.
+1. Create a new Armory CDaaS credential for your webhook callback to use to authenticate to Armory CDaaS.
 In the Armory Cloud Console, go to the **Access Management** > **Client Credentials** screen.
 Click the **New Credential** button.
 On the **Create New Client Credential** screen:

    - **Name**: `github_webhooks`
    - **Preconfigured Scope Group**: select `Deployments using Spinnaker`

    Click **Create Credentials**.
 Copy the **Client ID** and **Client Secret** values for use in the next step.

 1. Create two GitHub repo secrets in your fork of the `docs-cdaas-demo` repo.
 See GitHub's [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for instructions.
-Your webhook callback uses the value of these secrets to authenticate to Borealis.
+Your webhook callback uses the value of these secrets to authenticate to Armory CDaaS.
 Create your repo secrets with the following names and values:

     1. **Name**: CDAAS_CLIENT_ID **Value**: `<github_webhooks_client_id>`